-A:.
 I am the director of the Yeo Gallery here at Gillman Barracks.
 I manage the sales, marketing, operations functions of this gallery on a daily basis.

 I love art and think it is the future.
 The gallery focuses on education hence we published books, started Arnoldii Arts Club for people to appreciate arts and we change our shows here every 2 months.
 We want to showcase thought provoking exhibitions.

 There are so many things we have done that can be considered a milestone: a first art fair, first major exhibition promoting a Singaporean artist, showcasing a famous Chinese artist, etc.

 One such milestone was when we published a book for Mr Loke Hong Seng who was a photographer in Singapore active from 1963 – 1985.
 He had this body of work from that time that had never been shown or exhibited before, and we published a book full of his work.
 It now forms a significant part of Singapore’s history that was produced from this gallery.